Division of Community Relations and Social Services

 CONSUMER AFFAIRS

 Consumer complaints can be filed at PAS each workday.
-There are three (3) State certified Consumer Affairs recruiters assisting with this process.
+There are three (3) State-certified Consumer Affairs investigators assisting with this process.

 SPECIAL PROGRAMS & PROJECTS